bnx-knowx/Metacrafers_EVM_intermediate_final_assessment_code/Module2/README.md

 ## Error handeling while trying to interact with your Metamask wallet

 -> if you get some error while depositing or withdrawing.
-This might because of nounce data mismatch with solidity contracts data so just reset your accounts nounce data then you should be good to go.
+This might be because of nounce data mismatch with solidity contracts data so just reset your accounts nounce data then you should be good to go.